What Is Charged-Off Debt?: How it Affects Your Credit

 Best practices include:

-• Aligning due dates with pay cycles
+• Aligning due dates with paydays

-• Using alerts as a backup to auto-pay
+• Using alerts in addition to auto-pay

 • Reviewing bank statements regularly